 Critical Incident Response

-JCCIRT members are professionally trained and certified by the International Critical Incident Stress Foundation, Inc. to provide Critical Incident Stress Management for adults, adolescents, and children.
-Shortly after an incident occurs, team members can be dispatched to begin the process with groups of individuals who may have been traumatized by an event.
-They are not first responders, but rather their purpose is to allow people to process what occurred, provide education about stress responses, and offer information and referral to additional community resources, as needed.
+Shortly after an incident occurs, team members can be dispatched to begin providing critical incident stress management and Psychological First Aid to groups of individuals who may have been traumatized.
+Team members are not first responders; their purpose is to allow people to process what occurred, educate them about the range of possible stress reactions, share positive coping strategies, and provide information and referral to additional community resources, as needed.

-Made up of more than 25 professionals representing agencies across The Associated: Jewish Community Federation of Baltimore System, the Team will focus on the greater Baltimore Jewish community, but may also serve others in the broader community as well.
+Made up of Jewish communal professionals from throughout our community, the Team will focus on the greater Baltimore Jewish community but may also serve others in the broader community as well.